 - Business and technology services—South Dakota has earned a reputation as one of America's best regions for doing business.
 In part, that's because the state doesn't impose any corporate income tax.
 And companies are attracted by the quality of life and potential for growth.
-But the state also boasts some of the lowest utility rates in the nation as well as fiber-optic telecom speeds that are as much as 20 percent faster than the U.S. average.* The result is that it's very economical for organizations to host their computer data, networks, and various operations in the region.
+But the state also boasts some of the lowest utility rates in the nation.
+The result is that it's very economical for organizations to host their computer data, networks, and various operations in the region.

 - Health care—Allied health and nursing schools in South Dakota provide training for one of the state's most reliable and noteworthy industries.
-In fact, the state ranks first in the nation for the number of registered nurses and community hospitals per 100,000 residents.*
+In fact, the state ranks first in the nation for the number of registered nurses per 100,000 residents.

-- Tourism—In 2017 alone, about 13.9 million people visited South Dakota to explore attractions such as the Black Hills, Badlands National Park, Mount Rushmore, and Crazy Horse Memorial.
+- Tourism—A Tourism Economics report notes that in 2018 alone, more than 14 million people visited South Dakota to explore attractions such as the Black Hills, Badlands National Park, Mount Rushmore, and Crazy Horse Memorial.
 As a result, more than 37,000 jobs were supported by tourism.
-And the industry may continue growing.****
+And the industry may continue growing.

 - Financial services—The ongoing expansion of businesses throughout this state is creating ongoing demand for financial professionals.
-But this sector is most notable for the fact that South Dakota is home to $2.8 trillion of America's bank assets—more than any other state.*
+But this sector is most notable for the fact that South Dakota is home to over $3 trillion of America's bank assets—more than any other state.